ranimeshehata/Sets-and-Inference-Rules/README.md

 # Sets-and-Inference-Rules
-2nd Discrete Structures lab as an application on Sets and Rules of Inference using Java programming Lnaguage
+2nd Discrete Structures lab as an application on Sets and Rules of Inference using Java programming language.